sanjit-bhat/github-mailbot/README.md

 1. Delta removes color in the `git show` header.
 Maybe we can only pipe the diff part to delta.
 1. Set email time to the commit time.
+1. Document testing process.
+E2E testing on forked mailbot can use `mailbot_repo` flag.
+1. Document looking at GH action output log to see GH env json, which is passed to Go mailbot script and contains information that can be useful for debugging mailbot behavior and adding features.